afni/afni_doc/educational/shell_and_script.rst

 \.\.\. and leave that shell.

-Making and running a shell script
+Make and run a shell script
 ==================================

 To make a ``tcsh`` script, open a text file and make the first line